rikkimax/twp-d/manuscript/front/howToRead/general.md

 ## General learning technqiues
 There are many different styles of learning[^LearningStyles].
-If you haven't already worked out what style works best for you.
-You should do that.
+If you haven't already worked out what style works best for you, then follow the given advice.

+The primary learning types (very general) are described below.
+At the very least this list should help point you in the right direction.

 * Visual